 As an outsider looking in, all I saw were the external facets of their brand and how everything came together so seamlessly.
 Their photography looked effortless.
 Their brand voice and how they communicated was so spot on with how they appeared.
 They had real engagement with their audience and the content they were producing was top notch.

-Here’s what we often forget: a good brand is so much more than a pretty logo, the right fonts or the latest color scheme.
+Spoiler alert: A good brand is so much more than a snazzy logo, the right fonts or the latest color scheme.

 Yes, the external aesthetics matter.
 Of course.

-But, let’s go back to the Witt and Company definition of what a brand means: Your brand is how someone thinks, feels and acts in regards to your business.
+But, let’s go back to the Witt and Company definition of what a brand means: It’s how someone thinks, feels and acts in regards to the identity of your business.

 Influencing those thoughts, feelings and actions happen when you’re intentional and strategic about your business’s brand experience.
 Creating a Good Brand that looks effortless and seamless means you have done the work behind the scenes – you didn’t just pick out a logo and slap it on your website.
 You’ve intentionally thought about your brand strategy (the plan for communicating your brand) and used that to guide how your brand will visually appear.